 Over recent years, awareness of the Bletchley Park story has grown, resulting in over 280,000 visitors and over 47,000 participants in the learning programmes in 2019 alone.
-Now, the COVID-19 pandemic has dramatically impacted our business strategy and our resilience for the future.
+The COVID-19 pandemic dramatically impacted our business strategy and our resilience for the future.

-To survive, we have restructured the organisation and made redundancies, paused certain activities and slowed our development in certain areas to take us through the next two years.
-We have been fortunate to receive funding from the government’s Culture Recovery Fund.
-Facebook have provided a crucial donation, and several other trusts, foundations, companies, and individuals have provided their support.
+To survive, we restructured the organisation and made redundancies, paused certain activities and slowed our development in certain areas to take us through the next two years.
+We were fortunate to receive funding from the government’s Culture Recovery Fund.
+Facebook provided a crucial donation, and several other trusts, foundations, companies, and individuals provided their support.
 We have also seen a rise in Friends of Bletchley Park memberships and are grateful to everyone who has bought tickets and visited.

 Thank you all for your support.
-The challenges of this ongoing crisis continue, and so must our fundraising.
+The challenges continue, and so must our fundraising.
 Your help will continue the work of Bletchley Park Trust to reflect the outstanding achievements of the Codebreakers – whose work had such an impact on the modern world.

 Bletchley Park is proud to be an independent charity and we depend on supporters like you.

 As a Friend of Bletchley Park, you can enjoy free unlimited year-round access to our heritage site and museum, plus a range of other benefits including exclusive events, previews and discounts.
 As an independent charity, we rely on our visitors, Friends and supporters for the income to secure the long-term future of the site and to help support our award-winning learning programme for children, young people and communities in the UK and from around the world.